Nazaré, Bahia

 Nazaré, also known as Nazaré das Farinhas, is a municipality in the state of Bahia in the North-East region of Brazil.
 The municipality has a population of 28,594 with a population density of 107 inhabitants per square kilometer.
 It is located 110 km from the state capital of Bahia, Salvador.
 Nazaré is within the Bahian Recôncavo, an interior region of the state of Bahia.
 It borders the municipalities of Muniz Ferreira, Aratuípe, Jaguaripe, São Felipe, and Maragogipe.
 The Jaguaripe River crosses through the middle of the town.
 It is sits on the intersection of two Bahian state highways, BA-001 and BA-046.

+Along with the cities of Cachoeira, Jaguaripe, Salvador, and Santo Amaro, Nazaré is one of the pioneering cities in the process of colonial settlement in Brazil and Bahia.

 History

 Nazaré was settled by the Tupinambá people.
 Portuguese settlers arrived in the second half of the sixteenth century.
 Fernão Cabral de Ataíde settled on the right bank of the Jaguaripe River, and called the settlement the Sesmaria de Jaguaripe.

 Economy

 Nazaré is noted for its production of palm oil, cachaça, and ceramics.
 The town also supports a small fishing industry.